Nat-like Types, or Dynamic and Static Information

 many S

-wrappers there are around Z
+wrappers there are around Z).

-We can define types similar to Nat
+We can define types similar to Nat which are

 more informative, both statically (stronger types) and dynamically